Big Brother 7 (American season)

 Big Brother 7, also known as Big Brother: All-Stars, is the seventh season of the American reality television series Big Brother.
-It is based upon the Netherlands series of the same name, which gained fame in 1999 and 2000.
-The series premiered on CBS on July 6, 2006, and lasted eleven weeks until the live finale on September 12, 2006.
+The season premiered on CBS on July 6, 2006, and lasted eleven weeks until the live finale on September 12, 2006.
 The seventh season saw a moderate increase in ratings, though they generally remained the same when compared to previous editions.
 The season premiered to a total of 7.69 million viewers, the lowest premiere numbers for any season at the time.
 The season finale had a total of 8.14 million viewers.
 In total, the series averaged 7.56 million viewers.
 Big Brother: All-Stars featured a total of 14 HouseGuests, the same number that was featured in the previous season.
 The majority of the cast was selected by viewers, though producers did select some HouseGuests; it is composed entirely of HouseGuests from the first six seasons.
 The series ended after 72 days, in which HouseGuest Mike "Boogie" Malin was crowned the Winner, and Erika Landin the Runner-up.